SafeNetIoT/destinationIoTPlatforms/README.md

 Run ipynb files from `scripts/getorg/

 ## 5. To Categorise SLDs into First, Second and Third Party
-Run party.py
-Use FirstPartyDomains.py to get a list of all the first party domains as a .txt file
+Run party.py and use FirstPartyDomains.py to get a list of all the first party domains as a .txt file

 ## 5. IP Geo location
 Use Geolite database to extract countries (IPInfo if you have license)